 Crater Lake National Park to North Cascades National Park

-Day 10: We just started mountain biking on this trip and started the day by biking the challenging Peter Skene Ogden trail (check out the blog).
+Day 10: We just started mountain biking on this trip and started the day by biking the challenging Peter Skene Ogden Trail.
 Then, we hiked up just a mile on the same trail to the natural rock waterslide in the creek.

 In the evening, we drove the Cascade Highway and camped at Lava Lake Campground.
 There are many campgrounds along this highway to choose from.
 Just make sure you bring some form of mosquito repellant.
 We use essential oils and add extra garlic to our meals to help keep the mosquitos away.